Child Health Symposium

 - Use an asterisk (*) to indicate presenting authors

-- For example: Jane Doe*, Western University; John Smith*, Thames Valley Children’s Centre; Alison Betty, London Health Science Centre
+- For example: Jane Doe*, Western University; John Smith*, TVCC; Alison Betty, London Health Sciences Centre

-- Choose the type of presentation format (oral or poster)
+- Choose the type of presentation format (oral, lightning round oral or poster)

 - Also indicate whether an alternative format would be acceptable